 - Choosing tools before defining workflows

 Start small.
 Improve one task.
-Expand gradually.
+Measure whether it helps.
+Then expand gradually.

 Why Automating Small Business Tasks First Creates Momentum